Skip to main content

 };

-• The index.js file should expose 2 functions: start, and stop.
-Those functions are mandatory, and should respectively start the service or stop it.
+• The index.js file must expose 2 functions: start and stop.
+These functions are mandatory and should respectively start or stop the service.

-• All the required dependencies listed in the package.json should be done inside the function, not outside.
-This is because we want each service to be fully isolated and not crash if the NPM module crashes.
+• All dependency requests listed in the package.json should be made inside the function, not outside.
+This is because we want each service to be completely isolated and not crash if the NPM module crashes.

-• The gladys variable is the Gladys instance and gives you access to all the Gladys API.
-A service shouldn't try to contact the database itself, it should only use the Gladys API.
-If a query is missing, don't hesitate to code a new function in Gladys API.
+• The gladys variable is the Gladys instance and gives you access to all the Gladys APIs.
+A service should not try to contact the database itself; it should only use the Gladys API.
+If a request is missing, feel free to code a new function in the Gladys API.

-• Comments on top of functions are mandatory and serve not only for documentation purpose, but for type checking as well.
+• Comments on functions are mandatory and serve not only for documentation but also for type checking.

-When your service is ready to be tested, you can edit the server/services/index.js file and add the require to your service.
+When your integration is ready to be tested, you can edit the server/services/index.js file and add the require to your service.

-I suggest you have a look at the tests of the example service to give you an idea of how the tests should look.
+I suggest taking a look at the example service tests to get an idea of what the tests look like.

-To run the tests, in the server folder run:
+To run the tests, in the server directory, execute:

 npm test

-If you want to execute only the tests relative to your service, you can add .only to your tests, example:
+If you want to run only the tests related to your service, you can add .only to your tests, for example:

 describe.only("ExampleService", () => {